 As early as in the 1500s, there were tales where it was said that after a really bad storm, the locals could get hold of such exotic goods as red wine, chocolate and sugar, “pepper and other such spices” – intended for the well-to-do citizens in town.
 In many of these coastal farms, it was also possible to find shipboards or “squint cabin windows” used as building materials.
 From the mid 1880s, there was fierce lobbying to establish rescue equipment on the coast of Jæren and this saw the start of the first sea rescue stations.

 It is no wonder that salvaging and subsequent activities related to stripping the wrecks of whatever might be stripped, became an important income for the locals.
 They have a nose for money.

 From 1880 to 1930 seaweed harvesting was an important supplementary income for the farms as well.
-It was dried and burned to produce sodium bicarbonate and iodine, or used as fertiliser on the fields.
+They dried and burned the weed to produce sodium bicarbonate and iodine, or used it as fertiliser on the fields.
 Today we find a number of clearings (called kelp roads) on the beaches used when dragging the weed onto the shore.

 The weed was placed on an open area of stones encircled by large boulders.
 They put heather or straw on the bottom and then layers of weed.
 The purpose was to burn the seaweed without open flames.
-The ash was collected the next morning and sold to merchants.
-It would later be used to produce soap, glass, medicine and fabric softener.
+The next morning they collected the ash sold it to merchants.
+Later on it would be ingredients in the produce soap, glass, medicine and fabric softener.

 Jæren has a distinct culture